Using the Time Tool

 4. Click Create new Interval () in the Time Tool toolbar.

-An Interval From List component is a single interval created from an interval list defined by a specified Time Interval List component.
+The Interval From List component type is a single interval created from an Interval List and is defined by a specified Interval List component.

-1. Keep Interval From List (default) as the Type when the Add Time Component dialog box opens.
+1. Keep the default Interval From List as the Type when the Add Time Component dialog box opens.

 3. Click the Interval List ellipsis ().